 Sick leave for full time rostered ministers will be 24 days per year.
 For accounting purposes sick leave will accrue at two (2) days per month.
-Sick leave does not carry over.
+Accrued sick leave does not carry over from one year to the next.
 Sick leave accrual is prorated for personnel working 20-40 hours per week, to a maximum of 12 days.
 Personnel working less than 20 hours per week do not accrue sick leave.